google/koladata/docs/deep_dive.md

 For attribute assignment to an attribute with schema `X`, we therefore require that the new value has a *narrowed* schema that is implicitly castable to `X`.
-That is, the data itself must be safely castable to `X`, even though the value schema may not be implicitly castable to `X` in case of `OBJECT.
+That is, the data itself must be safely castable to `X`, even though the value schema may not be implicitly castable to `X` in case of `OBJECT`.
 Note that attribute assignment is only one example out of several where schema narrowing is used: